-The approval board or insurance company decides whether the employee’s claim for benefits receives an approval.
+The approval board or insurance company decides whether the employee’s right claim for benefits receives approval.
 If the claim is approved, the employee receives a check shortly after that.

 If the claim is not approved, the claimant can either return to work or appeal the decision.
 The person should file the appeal as quickly as possible.

 Many reasons exist as to why a workers’ compensation claim may receive a denial.
 One of the most common reasons that such claims get denied is the employee fails to obtain the appropriate medical treatment.
 Other reasons for denials include: